An Efficient Paradigm for Feasibility Guarantees in Legged Locomotion

-Note that in case of bilateral contacts, the friction constraints are not applied on those contacts, and the dimension of $\mathbf{B}$ is modified accordingly.
+Constraint (III.b) ensures the friction constraints are met.
+These require the contact forces to be inside \revisedtext{inner pyramidal} (conservative) approximations of the friction cones.
+Approximating the friction cones with a low number of linear approximations results in a smaller computation time \cite{friction1,friction2,frictionhandbook}.
+The number of edges chosen to represent the pyramid with reasonable accuracy can be chosen based on the complexity of the terrain and the friction coefficient. \revisedtextthird{For each contact, we can define an orthonormal reference frame composed of the contact surface normal $\mathbf{\hat{n}}_i \in \Rnum^3$, and tangent vectors $\mathbf{\hat{t}}_{x,i}, \mathbf{\hat{t}}_{y,i} \in \Rnum^3$ such that $\mathbf{\hat{t}}_{x,i} = \mathbf{\hat{n}}_i \times \mathbf{\hat{x}}_B \times \mathbf{\hat{n}}_i$, where $\mathbf{\hat{x}}_B$ is the unit vector along the X-axis of the base of the robot.
+Each pyramid is oriented along $\mathbf{\hat{n}}_i$ (with the base of the pyramid parallel to the contact surface) as shown in Fig. \ref{fig:ramp_pyramids}.
+T}he constraint matrix $\mathbf{B} \in \mathbb{R}^{4n_c \times 3n_c}$ \revisedtextthird{can then be} represented as:

 Finally, constraint (III.c) ensures that the torque at each joint does not exceed its limit.
-These limits are mapped to the end effector (feet) space by means of the inverse-transpose of the Jacobian\footnote{This is true for a non-redundant leg, where the Jacobian is a square matrix.}.
-This yields to the definition of force polytopes that represent the sets of admissible contact forces that respect actuation limits.
-By considering the vectors of minimum ($\boldsymbol{\underline\tau}_i \in \mathbb{R}^{n_l}$) and maximum ($\boldsymbol{\bar\tau}_i \in \mathbb{R}^{n_l}$) joint torque limits, on the $n_l$ joints of the $i$th leg, the half plane description of such force polytopes is represented by $\mathbf{G} \in \mathbb{R}^{2 n_l n_c \times m n_c}$ and $\mathbf{d} \in \mathbb{R}^{2 n_l n_c}$:
+These limits are mapped to the end-effector (feet) space by means of the inverse-transpose of the Jacobian\footnote{This is true for a non-redundant leg, where the Jacobian is a square matrix.}.
+This yields to the definition of force polytopes that represent the sets of admissible contact forces that respect joint-torque limits.
+By considering the vectors of minimum ($\boldsymbol{\underline\tau}_i \in \mathbb{R}^{n_l}$) and maximum ($\boldsymbol{\bar\tau}_i \in \mathbb{R}^{n_l}$) joint torque limits, on the $n_l$ joints of the $i$th leg, the half-plane description of such force polytopes is represented by $\mathbf{G} \in \mathbb{R}^{2 n_l n_c \times m n_c}$ and $\mathbf{d} \in \mathbb{R}^{2 n_l n_c}$: